conviva-nsolanki/eco-js-readme/README.md

 **Migration of Pulse dimensions for clicks**

+Starting with version [v1.1.2](https://github.com/Conviva/conviva-js-appanalytics/releases/tag/v1.1.2) of the SDK, the attribute keys for click events have been updated.
+If you are using v1.1.1 or earlier and currently mapping `elementText`, you must update your configuration when upgrading to v1.1.2 or later.
+Specifically, update the mapping in [ECO Activation](https://pulse.conviva.com/app/activation/home) by mapping `elementText` to `text`, then redeploy to apply the changes.

-Starting with version [v1.1.2](https://github.com/Conviva/conviva-js-appanalytics/releases/tag/v1.1.2) of the sensor, the attribute keys for click events have been updated.
-Please ensure to update your event/metric mappings in [Pulse](https://pulse.conviva.com/app/activation/home) if you are using any of the following attributes:
+To ensure metrics reflect the updates, please review and update your event/metric mappings in [ECO Activation](https://pulse.conviva.com/app/activation/home) if you are using any of the following attributes:
 | <=v1.1.1                       | >=v1.1.2                       |
 |--------------------------------|--------------------------------|
 | elementType                    | elementType                    |